 What Is a Grease Trap?

-Municipal and other publicly owned treatment plants find it difficult to treat grease in the sewer.
-The reason you have a grease trap is to keep the grease out of the sewers.
-Grease and solids removed from the grease traps are disposed of at fully permitted disposal sites or processed at one of our licensed rendering facilities.
-Our documentation provides a “cradle to grave” record of what happens to your trap grease.
+Our experts at The Drainman stick to the best practices.
+After cleaning your grease trap, we’ll either dispose of the grease at fully permitted disposal sites or process it at one of our licensed rendering facilities.
+Our documentation provides a “cradle to grave” record of what happens to your grease.